How Much Is Stamp Duty in the UK?

 Stamp Duty Land Tax (SDLT) is charged in bands, similar to income tax.
 You only pay the stated rate on the portion of the purchase price that falls within each band1.

-As of April 2026, the standard SDLT rates for residential property in England and Northern Ireland are:
+The standard SDLT rates for residential property in England and Northern Ireland, verified against gov.uk on 3 July 2026, are:

 - 0% (no stamp duty payable)